nurettinakpolat/BasicIPTV/README.md

-# 📺 Advanced IPTV Player
+# 📺 Basic IPTV Player

 A basic IPTV media player built on VLCKit for macOS, designed to provide a television viewing experience with media management capabilities.